LifeKingGamerzYT/Discord-rules-westross-official/README.md

 :small_blue_diamond: 7.5 - Antagonizing or encouraging members to violate the guidelines, or purposefully attempting to get a specific member punished.

 :small_blue_diamond: 7.6 - Discussing moderators' decisions and actions, or discussing disciplinary actions taken against a member, in public.
-(Complaints or reports regarding moderators' behavior may be sent privately to an @:man_detective:〢𒆜 Management  or @:man_construction_worker_tone1: 〢𒆜 Admin or @:man_with_chinese_cap: 〢𒆜 Staffs .)
+(Complaints or reports regarding moderators' behavior may be sent privately to an @ :man_detective:〢𒆜 Management  or @ :man_construction_worker_tone1: 〢𒆜 Admin or @ :man_with_chinese_cap: 〢𒆜 Staffs .)

 **8 - Terms of Service**